Underwood-Inc/idling.app__UI/README.md

 ## Testing

 All code that can be tested via jest tests should be.
-Cypress/Storybook (which to use is TBD) will expand what is testable when added.
+Playwright will expand what is testable when added.

 Never select elements in a test by anything other than an accompanying test selector.
 This means that all elements that are being selected must have a `data-testid` attribute on them that is then used to query i.e. `screen.getByTestId('my-test-id')`.

 The NPM package jest-chain has been added to allow chaining expect methods.
+Only testing related to the about page has been added due to the rewrite of them coming later upon adding Playwright.
+As this will be a bit of a learning curve, refer to the [Playwright best practices](https://playwright.dev/docs/best-practices#generate-locators) page frequently/

 ```tsx
 // About.test.tsx